Team Building

 Camera Roll

-Camera Roll is a fun new scavenger hunt, which is played with cell phones.
+Description Camera Roll is a fun scavenger hunt, which is played with cell phones.
 Participants will search through their saved photos in order to find one that fits each prompt.
+Materials A list of prompts A prize for the winnerCSW Scratch Off Cards for all participants Directions Have your group arrange their chairs in a circle…Full content with purchase

 Recreate Famous Artwork

-At the height of the pandemic, the J. Paul Getty Museum popularized this activity.
+Description At the height of the pandemic, the J. Paul Getty Museum popularized this activity.
 It has continued to spark creativity ever since.
 The museum sent out a tweet asking people to recreate their favorite pieces of art using everyday household items.
 The images were shared via social media.
+Materials Common household itemsPrizes for 1st,…Full content with purchase

 Find Your Perfect Match